blackportal-ai/nebula/nebula_registry/data/Readme.md

 ## Dataset

-Additonally to the table extensions, we add an extension `delta-ml` on both the data package level and the resource, i.e. file, level.
+Additonally to the table extensions, we add an extension `delta` on both the data package level and the resource, i.e. file, level.

 Datasets come in different forms, these are three examples with rising complexity: